Google's Bid-for-placement Patent Settlement Cover-up

 Overture had a bit more success with this new business model.
 Under this new business model Overture signed up affiliates and managed their ad sales via its bid-for-placement system.
 Overture recognized the ad sales of its affiliates as revenue on its books.
 The portion of the ad sales that went to its affiliates was recorded as traffic acquisition costs.

 The paid-search market took off in 2001, and Overture prospered in the rapidly growing market.
-Overture did well in 2001 and 2002, but then a disturbing trend became apparent: Overture's traffic acquisition costs started growing rapidly.
+Overture earned $73 million on revenues of $667 million in 2002, but then a disturbing trend became apparent: Overture's traffic acquisition costs started growing rapidly.
 Overture's traffic acquisition costs grew from 53 percent of revenue to over 62 percent of revenue in just the last three quarters of 2002.

 Even after handing over 62 percent to affiliates, a 38 percent cut of ad sales for providing access to the bid-for-placement mechanism is hardly unimpressive, and reflects the revenue generating power of the bid-for-placement mechanism.
 The trouble was the 38 percent number was just an average, and not every affiliate was paying the same amount to Overture.
 Overture was increasingly growing dependent on fewer and fewer affiliates for more and more of its revenue.
 Overture's smaller customers were in decline as advertisers were focusing primarily on highly trafficked websites.
 Overture's 2002 annual report reveals that Microsoft and Yahoo were responsible for 60 percent of Overture's revenue that year.
 This dependency allowed the big affiliates to claim bigger and bigger chunks of ad sales as their share of the pie.